 The young athletes that make up a majority of most baseball facility customers see these tools as “a big video game,” Ching says.
 Kids are going to choose the facility that’s more fun.
 Coaches looking for an edge for their players are also attracted to access to state-of-the-art tools, and independent instructors who may use your facility for lessons are, too.
 It gives you an overall edge over the competition.

 2. High-tech baseball equipment helps sell lessons, camps and other training.

 When players receive individual coaching or participate in sports-specific camps, their skills improve.
 These new tools make those improvements easier to illustrate, because statistics can be tracked over time.
 You can use that data to show players and coaches that they made a good investment when they chose your facility for training.
 The equipment also offers real-time feedback to illustrate coaches’ points or areas of focus.
-You can even use this equipment to help promote your camps and classes – kids will get more excited about an upcoming camp if they get to use these machines, and once they’re comfortable with them, they’ll come back to rent the cages on their own.
+You can even use this equipment to help promote your camps and classes.
+Kids will get more excited about an upcoming camp if they get to use these machines.
+Also, once they’re comfortable with them, they’ll come back to rent the cages on their own.